How do you take a bath in Korea?

 3) Give yourself time and the situation/people a second chance.

+Or third or fourth… Give Koreans as many chances to keep yourself from killing the opportunity of a lifetime.
 Try your best to suspend your judgement and verdict.
-Wait for the light of day and things may look different… or not.
+Wait for the light of day and things may look different.

 4) Explore your area and find the romance in it.